Digital kinematic endpoints for dystonia clinical trials

 How does NeuroQuantix provide objective dystonia assessment?

-NeuroQuantix captures velocity irregularity, pressure dynamics, and frequency-band decomposition from a single spiral drawing task.
+NeuroQuantix captures velocity irregularity, pressure dynamics, and frequency-band decomposition from a brief drawing assessment.
 Published literature demonstrates that spiral drawing analysis differentiates dystonic tremor from essential tremor based on kinematic signatures.
-The platform provides continuous, objective metrics where BFMDRS and TWSTRS rely on subjective observer ratings.
+The platform provides continuous, objective metrics that complement the clinical picture provided by traditional dystonia rating scales.

 Can spiral drawing analysis differentiate dystonic tremor from essential tremor?